reyemtm/mgl-story/README.md

 ``mapbox://styles/mapbox/satellite-v9``

 I published this story map template a few weeks before the 'official' Mapbox Solutions template.
-Oh well...
+That template is more fully-featured but is also more complicated.